awsdocs/amazon-dynamodb-developer-guide/doc_source/V2globaltables_upgrade.md

 1. Choose **Update version**\.
 ![\[Console screenshot showing the Update version button.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/GlobalTables-upgrade.png)

-1. Read and agree to the new requirements, and then choose **Continue**\.
+1. Read and agree to the new requirements, and then choose **Update version**\.
 **Important**
 Updating from version 2017\.11\.29 to version 2019\.11\.21 \(current\) is a one\-time action and cannot be reversed\.
 Before starting the update, ensure that you have performed all necessary testing\.
-![\[Console screenshot showing the Update dialog box containing compatibility requirements.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/GlobalTables-upgrade-execute.png)

 1. After the update process is complete, the global tables version that appears on the console changes to **2019\.11\.21**\.
-![\[Console screenshot showing the current global table version number.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/GlobalTables-determineversion.png)